Negotiating a settlement

 3. Show you are serious

-You should make it clear to your employer that you are prepared to go ahead with a Tribunal case if no settlement is reached.
-Your employer may not make you an offer at all if they believe that you will not actually pursue the claim.
+You should make it clear to your employer that you are prepared to go ahead with an Employment Tribunal case if no settlement is reached.
+Your employer may not make you an offer at all if they believe that you will not actually pursue the claim and/or if they are not convinced in the strength of your claim.

-You should be firm but not antagonistic in the tone of any letters you write or conversations you have.
+It will be important in any without prejudice conversations to highlight why you have a strong case.
+You should be firm but not antagonistic or unreasonable in the tone of any letters you write or conversations you have.
 If you upset the person you are negotiating with, you are less likely to get a good deal.

 Important!

 Also note that the amount agreed will not necessarily be tax free.
 Outstanding wages, bonuses, commission and holiday pay are all fully taxable.
-Non-contractual sums paid as compensation for loss of employment (ex gratia payments) are taxable, but subject to a £30,000 tax-free exemption.
+Non-contractual sums paid as compensation of employment (ex gratia payments) are taxable subject to the £30,000 tax-free exemption.
+We are unable to advise on tax status of any payments due to you as this is outside of the remit of our advice service.

 The settlement agreement